 Bedrock restructures the standard WordPress setup into a more manageable and secure configuration.
 It integrates Composer for dependency management, allowing you to handle plugins and themes as packages.
 This not only makes your site more secure and easy to maintain but also ensures it is version-controlled, laying a solid foundation for building robust WordPress applications.

-DDEV leverages Docker to create isolated environments known as containers for each project.
+DDEV uses Docker to create isolated environments, known as containers, for each project.
 This is particularly beneficial when developing with Bedrock, as each WordPress project can have its own specific versions of PHP, web server settings, and other server-side services without affecting other projects on the same machine.

 Together, DDEV and Bedrock streamline the workflow for developing, testing, and deploying WordPress sites with enhanced security and efficiency.